v1j4y/DEHam/README.md

 .1430,-0.20,0.0000	# The three types of links this line gives J, K .1430,-0.20,0.0000	#
 -1.00,0.0,0.00		# This line gives t
+1                   # Currently unused (Perhaps can be used for potential energy per site in the future.)
+1                   # The total number of roots
 ```

   2. running DEHam